gcovr/gcovr/doc/source/guide.rst

 to be excluded from the analysis.

-The ``--json-summary`` and ``--json-summary-pretty`` options output coverage summary in a machine-consumable format for additional post processing.
-The format is identical to JSON output
-:option:`gcovr --json` option:: without ``lines`` information.
+The ``--json-summary`` and ``--json-summary-pretty`` options output coverage summary in a machine-readable format for additional post processing.
+The format is identical to JSON output :option:`gcovr --json` option without detailed ``lines`` information.
 Here is an example of json summary format:

 ::